 - Providing easy access to your product details (either via website or product feeds)

 Yeoman specializes in working with manufacturers and publishers to help you understand your online sales and distribution channels.
 Contact us today for a review and assessment of your current data quality online.
-We've helped scrub, clean, and optimize over 500,000 items in the last year alone!
+We've helped scrub, clean, and optimize over 60,000 items a year for the last 10 years!